1. Overview

 In addition to the annual statistics, we also publish quarterly estimates.
-While this article focuses on the sources and data used for the annual statistics, a summary of the main differences between annual and quarterly is included in Section 9.
+While this article focuses on the sources and data used for the annual statistics, a summary of the main differences between annual and quarterly is included in Section 12: Difference between annual and quarterly statistics.

-For recent methodological changes, refer to Improved methods for total public service productivity: total, UK, 2019.
-Further information on the methodology used and details on the strengths and limitations are included in Public service productivity: total, UK Quality and Methodology Information (QMI).
+For the impact of recent methodological changes, refer to our article Public Services Productivity Review, impact of improved methods on total public service productivity: 1997 to 2021.
+Further information on the methodology used and details on the strengths and limitations are included in the Public service productivity: total, UK Quality and Methodology Information (QMI).

 Productivity